Electricity

 Communications

-The international access code for Algeria is +213.
-WiFi is available at hotels and restaurants; travellers can purchase local prepaid SIM cards for unlocked phones.
+The international dialing code for Algeria is +213.
+WiFi is commonly available in hotels and restaurants, while travellers can easily purchase local prepaid SIM cards for unlocked phones from various providers.

 Passport & Visa